felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 the subject of this interview type.

-Some of the design interviews talk about API design, and some of them focus solely on building a system with different standard compontents.
+Some of the design interviews talk about API design, and some of them focus solely on building a system with different standard components.

 When it comes to designing a good HTTP API, I recommend reading up on how to create a REST API.
 It's not a panacea and there are times when diverging